-PRICE: What did you want to be when you grew up?
+NAN PRICE: What did you want to be when you grew up?

-ORTIZ: I really wanted to be a poet or a classical pianist.
+KATHERINE ORTIZ: I really wanted to be a poet or a classical pianist.
 I was a dreamy kid who spent most of her time in the woods with a notebook and a pen or a good novel, when I wasn’t practicing piano of course.
 I was also homeschooled.
 All of these things may be related.

-PRICE: What motivated you to start a social media company?
+NAN: What motivated you to start a social media company?

-ORTIZ: I launched my company because of a very simple reason—people kept on approaching me to do social media for them.
+KAT: I launched my company because of a very simple reason—people kept on approaching me to do social media for them.
 Working at CTNow, I was blessed to make strong connections in the restaurant industry and many of the people I now work with are people I’ve known for years.
 It’s a tight-knit industry community where everyone is passionate about what they do and I’m fortunate to be a part of it.

-PRICE: How did you develop the business concept?
+NAN: How did you develop the business concept?

-ORTIZ: My business concept developed organically by listening to my clients.
+KAT: My business concept developed organically by listening to my clients.
 Learning their needs for content and marketing informed the services I offered them.
 I specialize in content—social media, blogging, PR, events, etc. I think that allowing the clients to tell their own story leads to the best, most authentic marketing results.

-PRICE: You are committed to working with non-profits.
+NAN: You are committed to working with non-profits.
 Why is that?

-ORTIZ: Hartford has a vibrant community of activists and artists.
+KAT: Hartford has a vibrant community of activists and artists.
 I think it’s incredibly important to give back and support the arts.
 So many of my friends spend their time creating amazing things in the realms of art, fashion, and dance.